 Honda has changed just about everything possible on the outside but it's a Jazz and you know what?
 It still looks like a Jazz.
 Slightly bulbous and unthreatening it remains but some of the detailing is now a bit sassier.
 At the front, the split A-pillars are designed to improve forward visibility and there's a pair of larger headlights and a chunkier bumper compared to the old model.
 It's still pretty compact though, measuring in at about 4-metres in length.
 At the rear, the previous model's vertically-stacked lights make way for more conventional horizontal units.
 Choose the SUV-inspired Jazz Crosstar model and you get roof rails, an elevated ride height, black plastic cladding around the wheel arches, two-tone paint and a bespoke grille, all in an attempt to introduce more of a Crossover vibe to this supermini.
 Inside, there are wider 'body-stabilising' front seats supposed to reduce fatigue on longer journeys and the dash has a more minimalist, uncluttered look.
 Its centre touchscreen has smartphone-style swipe technology and incorporates wireless 'Apple CarPlay'/'Android Auto' smartphone-mirroring.
 There's also a digital instrument cluster.
 Perhaps the best news though, is that Honda's clever 'Magic Seat' design remains in the rear, giving owners the option of either folding the rear bench flat or flipping up the seat bases to create a taller load space.
 Boot capacity is 298-litres with the rear seat in place - or 1,203-litres with it folded.

-Prices start from around £19,000 for the entry-level 'SE' variant.
-You'll need a further £1,200 to get the mid-range 'SR' variant, while the plushest 'EX' derivative costs just under £21,500.
-The top version is the Crossover-inspired Jazz Crosstar, which will set you back over £25,500.
-Standard features include adaptive cruise control, lane keep assist and automatic headlights, plus there's 'Apple CarPlay' and 'Android Auto' smartphone-mirroring.
+Prices start from around £23,500 for the 'EX' variant.
+You'll need around £26,000 for plusher 'EX Style'-spec.
+There's also a crossover-themed Jazz Crosstar model, which will set you back from around £25,000.
+Across the Jazz range, standard features include adaptive cruise control, lane keep assist and automatic headlights, plus there's 'Apple CarPlay' and 'Android Auto' smartphone-mirroring.
 Black paint will be the default cost-free option while six other paint shades are also available.
 The Crosstar version is exclusively available in two-tone combinations with a gloss-black roof.
 Infotainment and connectivity benefit from a much improved voice command system, the Honda 'Personal Assistant', first seen on the little Honda e.
 This is basically a next-generation voice control system in that it can respond to multiple commands: for instance "OK Honda, find me an Indian restaurant with WiFi and free parking".
 The set-up would then display suitable options on the fascia's central touchscreen before plotting a route to the chosen destination.
 With this car, Honda is also offering the latest version of its Honda+ smartphone app, which includes remote vehicle locking and unlocking, plus 'intelligent geofencing', which alerts an owner if the vehicle breaches a pre-set 'geofence' zone.
 Plus there's the ability to send journey information from the app to the car's navigation system.

 By Jonathan Crouch